abdullahiqbal2610/abx_browser/README.md

 # 🌌 ABX-One Chrome Extension

-ABX-One is a **premium Chrome Extension** that transforms your new tab into a **beautiful, functional homepage** with live weather, smart search, and elegant design.
+ABX-One is a **premium Chrome Extension** that transforms your new tab into a **beautiful, functional homepage** with live weather, sports updates, smart search, and elegant design.
 Built for productivity and aesthetics.

 ---